intel/terraform-intel-azure-windows-vm/examples/azure-windows-vm-new-network/README.md

 # Intel® Optimized Cloud Modules for Terraform

-© Copyright 2025, Intel Corporation
+© Copyright 2024, Intel Corporation

 ## Azure Windows Virtual Machine

 Azure Windows Virtual Machine

 ## Terraform Intel Azure VM - Windows VM
-This example creates an Azure Virtual Machine on Intel® 5th Generation Xeon® Scalable Emerald Rapids on Windows Operating System.
-The virtual machine is created on an Intel Emerald Rapids  Standard_D2s_v6 by default using "2022-Datacenter-g2" # Generation 2 SKU.
-This module will create the Azure Resources needed to provision an instance.
+This example creates an Azure Virtual Machine on Intel® 6th Generation Xeon® Scalable Granite Rapids  using "2022-Datacenter-g2" # Generation 2 SKU Windows Operating System.

+The virtual machine is created on an Intel Granite Rapids (GNR) Standard_D2ds_v7 by default.

 As you configure your application's environment, choose the configurations for your infrastructure that matches your application's requirements.

 In this example, the virtual machine is using a **newly configured network interface, subnet, and resource group** and has an additional option to enable boot diagnostics.
 The tags Name, Owner and Duration are added to the virtual machine when it is created.

 ## Usage